MohammaZakaria/age-of-empires/README.md

 - [x] Home page: that contain a hero section with explanation about Age Of Empires
 - [x] Units: in this page the user can see all empires in a table with the ability to:
-  - in this page user can toggle to display a certain collection according to the desired age.
+  - Toggle to display a certain collection according to the desired age.
-  - user has a numeric slider with (min 0, max 200) "Food, Gold, Wood", the user can enable a slider and start filter sliding to certain number, **the list will be updated immediately while user is changing the value**
+  - User has a numeric slider with (min 0, max 200) "Food, Gold, Wood", the user can enable a slider and start filter sliding to certain number, **the list will be updated immediately while user is changing the value**
   - Expand or select the numbers of rows in the table.
 In addition to, pagination functionality,
   - Data table enables user to sort list by name or age
 - [x] Age Unit Details: this page shows the details of the selected age from the table